Priory’s family support programme: supporting loved ones through recovery

 If they’re comfortable with it, you’re welcome to attend the appointment with them for additional support.

-From there, we’ll make sure they have quick access to the most suitable addiction treatment for their needs, along with dedicated aftercare to support their recovery.
+From there, we’ll make sure they have quick access to the most suitable addiction treatment for their needs.

-Priory’s family support programme is a dedicated support service for families and loved ones of people who’ve completed our 28-day inpatient addiction treatment programme.
-It’s made up of weekly online sessions that provide a safe and supportive space for loved ones to share their experiences, gain practical tools and learn how to rebuild relationships.
+Priory's family support programme is available to the families and loved ones of people taking part in a range of our addiction treatment programmes.
+Delivered through weekly online sessions, it offers a safe and supportive space for families to share experiences, gain practical tools, and learn how to rebuild and strengthen relationships throughout the recovery journey.

 The people who are invited to join our family support sessions are those who are closely involved in supporting the person in recovery.
 These may include:

-We’ll give you all the information you need to be able to access our family support sessions when your loved one has settled into their inpatient treatment programme.
-You can access the family support programme during your family member’s 28-day inpatient stay and for the 12 months afterwards.
-It runs alongside our main aftercare programme, which the person in recovery will attend separately once they’ve finished treatment.
+We’ll give you all the information you need to be able to access our family support sessions when your loved one has settled into their treatment programme.
+You can access the family support programme during your family member’s treatment and for the 12 months afterwards.
+This runs alongside the aftercare support that may be available to the person in recovery, depending on the programme they’ve completed.
+This support is delivered separately, once their treatment has ended.

-Over the course of your loved one’s inpatient stay and the first 12 months afterwards, family members will be able to join weekly online sessions, held via Zoom.
+Over the course of your loved one’s treatment and the first 12 months afterwards, family members will be able to join weekly online sessions, held via Zoom.
 These sessions will last for a minimum of 1 hour each week and are led by therapists specialising in family support.

 Here’s what you can expect from the family support programme: